OmarDavidF/config-neovim-lua/README.md

 have additional requirements to make them work on your computers, towards the bottom are the links where you can obtain more information.

-## 📕 installation

-1. Copy the link that is found at the bottom.
-2. Run nvim init.lua and packer and plugins will be installed automatically.
-3. exit and re-enter for the changes to be taken and the installation of the treesitter modules will start,

 ## Requirements

 Make sure to remove or move your current `nvim` directory